Manu009-C/bx-dev-interview-challenge/frontend/README.md

 - View component documentation
 - Test accessibility features
 - **Switch themes**: Use the theme toggle in components or try the ThemeDemo story
-- **Test authentication**: See how components look with different auth states

 ## Clerk Themes Integration